 Every action, however small it may seem, has an impact on our planet, and only each of us in particular has the ability to reduce this impact.

-For this reason, we show you 15 tips that will help you save more energy than you imagine.
+For this reason, we show you 15 energy saving tips that will help you save more than you imagine.
 It’s not necessary applying them all from the beginning, you can start with the simplest ones and, as you acquire the routine, you’ll want to add new habits.

 The effort is worth it!

 Renewable energies (such as solar thermal, photovoltaic solar, wind energy, etc.) will not only help you reduce your consumption, but also make your home more energy efficient.

 Whenever we can, it’s better to get profit of natural light, which nature offers us totally for free.
 Our bill and the environment will be grateful for it :)